apjanke/apjanke-blog-jekyll/_posts/2019-08-21-headphone-advice.md

 ## Auditioning

+"Auditioning" is the process of listening to audio gear before deciding whether you want to buy it.

 I highly recommend that you assemble your own headphone-audition playlist of music that you like and are familiar with, and use this for trying out any new headphone stuff.
 Don't go with what the dealer has for you.